Join Comunidad Connect in the Dominican Republic

 Coffee-covered mountains of Northern Nicaragua

-Groups traveling to the northern highlands of Nicaragua stay on the organic coffee farm, Finca El Peten, within the community of Los Robles.
+Groups traveling to the northern highlands of Nicaragua stay at Finca El Peten, an organic coffee farm embedded in the community of Los Robles (pop.
+2,100).
 With

-magnificent view of the lake and the distant mountains, visitors will enjoy breakfast, lunch, and dinner cooked by longtime friends, Silvia and Pedro.
-Kayaks are available and volunteers are welcome to explore the farm during their free time.
-Trip participants will also receive a coffee tour explaining the entire cultivation and production process as well as the importance of fair trade.
+magnificent views of the lake and the distant mountains, visitors will enjoy breakfast, lunch, and dinner overlooking Lake Apanas.
+Guests receive a guided walking coffee tour explaining the entire cultivation and production process as well as the importance of direct trade.

-Groups bound for San Juan del Sur stay in hotels or hostels in the city, which are typically within walking distance of the beach.
-Groups usually spend most of their time doing activities and conducting programs in the sports park.
+Groups bound for San Juan del Sur stay in hotels or hostels in the city within walking distance of the beach.
+Volunteer opportunities abound at the Comunidad Connect Sports Park, home base for our basketball, soccer, volleyball, and baseball programs.

 View from Finca el Peten lodging